 Chaperons have no serious part to play in an American engagement, says the London Telegraph.
 The chaperon has never been taken seriously by Americans.
-It is in only a few of the great eastern cities that the idea optains at all, and then only among a very limited class.
-Published columns on etiquette advise the chaperon on every occasion, but in reality sha is as much a matter of tradition in most American communities as the obedient child or the stern father.
+It is in only a few of the great eastern cities that the idea obtains at all, and then only among a very limited class.
+Published columns on etiquette advise the chaperon on every occasion, but in reality sha obedient child or the stern father.
 Like them, she is known in the novel and drama only.
 When she does hold a place in the community it is as the friend of both wooed and wooer, and the official smoother of differences.